Leon Cooper

-Leon N. Cooper (né Kupchik; February 28, 1930 – October 23, 2024) was an American theoretical physicist and neuroscientist.
-He won the Nobel Prize in Physics for his work on superconductivity.
+Leon N. Cooper (Note: His middle initial N. does not stand for anything, though some sources erroneously suggested his middle name was Neil.) (né Kupchik; February 28, 1930 – October 23, 2024) was an American theoretical physicist and neuroscientist who shared the 1972 Nobel Prize in Physics for his work on superconductivity.
 Cooper developed the concept of Cooper pairs and collaborated with John Bardeen and John Robert Schrieffer to develop the BCS theory of conventional superconductivity.
 In neuroscience, Cooper co-developed the BCM theory of synaptic plasticity.

-Biography

-Childhood and education
+Early life and education

-Leon N. Kupchick was born in the Bronx, New York City on February 28, 1930.
-His middle initial N. does not stand for anything, though some sources erroneously suggested his middle name was Neil.

-His father Irving Kupchik was from Belarus and moved to the United States after the Russian Revolution in 1917.
-His mother Anna (née Zola) Kupchik was from Poland; she died when Leon was seven.
-His father later changed the family's surname from Kupchick to Cooper when he remarried.
+Leon N. Kupchick was born on February 28, 1930 in The Bronx, New York City.
+His father, Irving Kupchik, was from Belarus and moved to the United States after the Russian Revolution in 1917.
+His mother, Anna Zola, was from Poland; she died when Leon was seven.
+His father changed the family's surname from Kupchick to Cooper when he remarried.